 What Does It Mean To Walk On Eggshells In A Relationship?

-What does it mean to walk on eggshells with someone?
-Kavita explains, “When you’re overtly and covertly careful around someone because they’re too sensitive, you’re walking on eggshells, meaning you watch your words, how you behave, how you interact, even what you wear, and what you think.
+We ask Kavita, what does it mean to walk on eggshells with someone?
+She explains, “When you’re overtly and covertly careful around someone because they’re too sensitive, you’re walking on eggshells, meaning you watch your words, how you behave, how you interact, even what you wear, and what you think.

 “It’s usually around narcissists that people walk on eggshells because they can sense overt and covert behavior and pick on you.
-Narcissists are unpredictable, so those who are close to them are constantly treading on eggshells trying not to upset them.
+When you are in a narcissistic marriage, you’ll find that your spouse can be unpredictable.
+So those who are close to them are constantly treading on eggshells trying not to upset them.
 People around whom we walk on eggshells get upset quickly, even over things that are barely worth a discussion.
-They are controlling by nature, very emotional, often selfish, and prone to anger issues and abuse.
+They are controlling by nature, very emotional, often selfish, and prone to anger issues and abuse.”

-“If you’re constantly walking on eggshells at home around your wife or husband or partner, you become careful about what you say and do.
-You cannot be your authentic self and you’re constantly guarded around them.
-You start operating from a place of barricades and not boundaries.
+Kavita adds, “If you’re constantly walking on eggshells at home around your partner, you become careful about what you say and do.
+You cannot be your authentic self, and you’re constantly guarded around them.
+You start operating from a place of barricades, not boundaries.

-“We start treading on eggshells when our intimate partners are judgmental, critical, and always angry with us.
+“We start treading on eggshells when our intimate partners are judgmental, critical, and prone to angry outbursts.
 They pull down our self-worth and confidence, leaving us with an identity crisis.
 It’s also important to remember that these people themselves operate from a place of inadequacy.
 Just because they have intense insecurities and feel unattractive or incompetent, they try to bring us down as well.”

 Related Reading: 21 Ways To Tell You Have A Narcissist Husband